ziad-rima/SQLite-Simple-Clone/README.md

     ssize_t input_length;
 } InputBuffer;
 ```
-- I built another function, `new_input_buffer()`, which initializes an instance of the buffer, returning a pointer to it.
+- I built another function, `new_input_buffer()`, which initializes an instance of the InputBuffer, returning a pointer to it.

 ```c
 InputBuffer* new_input_buffer() {